 SAINTS is a Centre for Doctoral Training, which means there is a unique requirement for a structured and cohort-based training programme unlike other PhD programmes.
-For SAINTS, there are four training streams: Taught Courses, Practice-Based Learning, Event-Based Learning and Placements & Exchange.
+For SAINTS, there are four training streams: Taught Courses, Practice-Based Learning, Event-Based Learning and Secondments & Exchange.
 SAINTS PhD researchers are also expected to undertake individual research alongside the taught courses, however, there is less of an emphasis on this in year one.

 SAINTS taught courses